FME Version

 The tag attributes created within FME are defined using the same data types as in the original tags:

-I.e. a character tag in MicroStation will be created as an FME attribute with a character (string) data type; similarly, a numeric tag in MicroStation becomes a numeric attribute in FME.
-The width of the field depends upon the attribute content.
+For example, a character tag in MicroStation will be created as an FME attribute with a character (string) data type; similarly, a numeric tag in MicroStation becomes a numeric attribute in FME.
+The width of the field depends on the attribute content.

 3. Data Ready for Use

-Now the information is available to use within FME Workbench, just like any other user attribute in this case, we use an AttributeFilter to filter the trees by species name.
+Now the information is available to use within FME Workbench, just like any other attributes, we can use an AttributeFilter to filter the trees by species name.

 Data Attribution